Am I Ready for FAANG? One Test That Tells You

 The three family readiness test

 Pick a pattern family you've studied.
 Sliding window, tree traversal, graph BFS, DP subsequence: whatever you've genuinely worked through, not just skimmed.
-Find a medium-difficulty problem in that family that you haven't solved before.
+Find a medium difficulty problem in that family that you haven't solved before.
 You shouldn't have seen the solution, browsed a discussion thread, or read hints for it.
 The problem needs to be genuinely novel.

 Now solve it under real interview conditions.
-Set a 20-minute timer for a medium-difficulty problem.
+Set a 20-minute timer for a medium difficulty problem.
 No hints visible.
 No problem name giving away the pattern.
-A limited number of code execution attempts, so you can't trial-and-error your way through.
+A limited number of code execution attempts, so you can't trial and error your way through.
 You need to identify the approach, build the solution, and trace it mentally before running code.

 If you solve it within the time limit with fewer than two failed execution attempts, that's a pass.
 If you don't, that's useful data.

 Repeat this with two more pattern families.
 Don't pick your strongest ones.
-Pick families where you've completed the material but haven't over-practiced.
+Pick families where you've completed the material but haven't over practiced.
 The test needs to cover breadth, not just confirm your best topic.

 The readiness test protocol